juggler434/DBC-RPG/README.md

 ### Random Stats
-- Number of beers consumed
+- Number of beers consumed: Chris-1, Nick-0, Angelo-0, Bill-0
 - Number of party-sized bags of chips eaten: 1
 - Number of hours listening to yass cat
 - Number of times watched "The Room"